MARS: Sound Generation via Multi-Channel Autoregression on Spectrograms: Experiments

 \subsection{Experimental Setup}

-We tested our autoregressive model using NSynth \cite{DBLP:conf/icml/EngelRRDNES17}, which is a dataset of over 300,000 musical notes, each with a unique pitch, timbre, and envelope.
-The samples are mono signals of approximately 4s and with a sampling rate of 16 kHz.
-We converted them into spectrograms using a 1024-point STFT and rearranged them using CMX in tensors of dimension $256 \times 256 \times 2$, splitting frequencies among two channels.
-We trained our tokenizer for 400 epochs following the training settings proposed in \cite{DBLP:conf/iclr/0106Q0KGRL25} and our AR model for 350 epochs following \cite{tian2024visual}.
-We run our experiments on a single RTX 5000 Ada GPU with 32GB of RAM.
+We evaluate our autoregressive model on the NSynth dataset \cite{DBLP:conf/icml/EngelRRDNES17}, which contains over 300,000 monophonic musical notes characterized by distinct pitch, timbre, and envelope properties.
+Each audio sample has a duration of approximately 4 seconds and is recorded at a sampling rate of 16 kHz.
+We convert the waveforms into spectrograms using a 1024-point short-time Fourier transform (STFT) and rearrange them with CMX into tensors of size $256 \times 256 \times 2$, where frequency components are split across two channels.

+The tokenizer’s transformer encoder follows a DINOv2-base architecture and it's initialized with random weights.
+We adopt a cosine learning rate scheduler with a warmup for 1 epoch and a start learning rate of 3e-5.
+The tokenizer employs a codebook of size 16,384.
+We train the tokenizer for 400 epochs following the training protocol of \cite{DBLP:conf/iclr/0106Q0KGRL25}, with loss weights set to $\lambda_{recon}=\lambda_{VQ}=1$ and $\lambda_{ad}=0.5$.
+We set the tokenizer residual scales to [1, 1, 2, 3, 3, 4, 5, 6, 8, 11].
+The autoregressive model is then trained for 350 epochs using the settings described in \cite{tian2024visual}.
+All experiments are conducted on a single RTX 5000 Ada GPU with 32 GB of memory.